Scripting

 Scripting Limitations for Simultaneous / Re-Firing for Pyro and DMX

 The COBRA system is unique in that when arming your systems, the full event list is downloaded specifically to each firing module.
 This means that when firing your show, the module is on auto-pilot and will fire even if it runs into temporary interference or loss of communications.
-It's pretty cool technology that when combined with our MESH communications, allows for really reliable firing.
+It's a pretty cool technology that when combined with our MESH communications, allows for really reliable firing.

-• 7.0 - Unlimited pyro and DMX events in up to 100 scripts*.
-There are no timing limitations.
+• 7.0 - Up to 7,600 pyro events and 10,000 DMX events across 100 scripts, with no timing restrictions.

 • 6.0 - Same limitations as 3.0 to 5.0 with DMX now be available in the primary script only.
 In addition, you can re-fire* cues in the primary script only.

-*18M hardware A units (stopped manufacturing in June 2015) do not support re-firing of cues or firing unlimited channels / cues in any script beyond the primary (1st) script in the cobra.csv file.
+*18M hardware A units (stopped manufacturing in June 2015) do not support re-firing of cues or firing unlimited channels/cues in any script beyond the primary (1st) script in the cobra.csv file.

 Create and Upload Script